-The Vertuoline capsules also come in 2 different sizes – one that is shallower looking, contains 8 grams of coffee and is made especially for 1.35 oz espresso drinks which only require a smaller amount of grounds and usually prepared in small cups.
+The Vertuoline capsules also come in 2 different sizes – one that is shallower looking, contains 8 grams of coffee, and is made especially for 1.35 oz espresso drinks which only require a smaller amount of grounds and are usually prepared in small cups.

-Both of them also have a really cool other kind of technology that “reads” the bar code along the rim of the underside of the capsule.
-This “tells” the machine exactly how much water, time and pressure is needed for the respective flavor capsule, ultimately taking the guesswork out for you and making your experience as hassle-free and fun as possible.
+Both of them also have a really cool another kind of technology that “reads” the bar code along the rim of the underside of the capsule.
+This “tells” the machine exactly how much water, time, and pressure is needed for the respective flavor capsule, ultimately taking the guesswork out for you and making your experience as hassle-free and fun as possible.